nvim-lua/kickstart.nvim/README.md

-yum install python3 python3-pip (for python development) cpan install Neovim::Ext (for perl development) yum install npm (for node javascript development and to support some language servers/parsers: this brings in nodejs, nodejs-libs)
+yum install python3 python3-pip (for python development) cpan install Neovim::Ext (for perl development) yum install npm (for node javascript development and to support some language servers/parsers: this brings in nodejs, nodejs-libs) npm install -g neovim npm install -g tree-sitter-cli  (this is needed to execute the :TSInstallFromGrammar <language> command within neovim)
 ```

 ### Neovim Kickstart Configuration for any linux distribution (in non privileged user context)